Springe zum Inhalt

 • Directives for pre-trial detention, custodial sentences, supervision of probation measures and alternative sanctions Freezing, seizure and confiscation

-The training materials for the provision of legal training will mainly consist of case studies covering the abovementioned EU instruments, including the case scenario, suggested solution as well as the necessary background materials and methodological advice for their implementation.
+The training materials for the provision of legal training mainly consisted of case studies covering the abovementioned EU instruments, including the case scenario, suggested solution as well as the necessary background materials and methodological advice for their implementation.

-For the provision of language training, two manuals with language exercises will be developed by linguistic expert.
-The exercises will focus on developing four skills: reading, writing, speaking and listening.
+For the provision of language training, two manuals with language exercises were developed by a linguistic expert.
+The exercises focused on developing four skills: reading, writing, speaking and listening.

 EU